 Whether you’re an avid gardener or use your sunroom for relaxation, it’s an ideal way to capture the sun’s heat without worrying about sunburn, critters or a cold breeze.
-However, if you don’t get the ventilation right, it won’t be a comfortable temperature during the summer months.
+However, if you don’t get the ventilation right, it will be difficult to keep your sunroom cool in summer.
 Considering this is the season when flowers are in bloom and the sky shines the brightest blue, you’re missing out if your sunroom is too hot.

 Prince William Home Improvement builds sunrooms with your comfort and energy efficiency in mind.
 If the following tips don’t work, you might need to upgrade your sunroom.